From Silos to Systems: Process-Oriented Hazard Analysis for AI Systems: PHASE Guideline: Interpreting STPA for AI System Case Studies

 \subsection{Step 3: Identify unsafe control actions}

-The process of identifying \ac{UCA} guided us to think through each one of the control actions with respected to the system-level hazards identified for a system boundary and its corresponding context (e.g., when, where, and how that control is executed).
-The context could include information about a particular dataset that is collected, how the team and their workflow are structured, or the preferences of the user.
+Overall, we found that Step 3 of \ac{STPA}—identifying unsafe control actions (\acp{UCA})—could be applied to \ac{AI} systems with minimal modification.
+The core \ac{STPA} logic of examining control actions in relation to system-level hazards was transferred directly; however, careful interpretation of the four conditions under which a control action becomes unsafe was essential in AI contexts.
+In particular, whether a control action is provided, not provided, provided too early or too late, or applied too long or too briefly often depended on sociotechnical context rather than purely technical timing or sequencing.
+From our analysis, we identified three main trends in \ac{UCA}s applicable to AI systems.

-From our analysis, we identified three main types of \ac{UCA}s applicable to AI systems. \paragraph{Functional \acp{UCA}} The most common type was \textit{functional \ac{UCA}s} where the inadequate control was a result of a malfunction/dysfunction of the controller.
-An example of this \ac{UCA} is when the insulin pump in the artificial pancreas is not able to release the necessary amount of insulin at a given time (\textit{C2.SD2}).
-An example from \textit{C1.SD3} include a wrong alarm from the system that could negatively affect the physician's decisions.
-These \ac{UCA} could lead to all three types of system-level hazards and losses outlined in Section \ref{ML_identifypurpose}, although \acp{UCA} for C1 and C2 mostly connected to performance-based or safety-critical losses.
+\textbf{Functional \acp{UCA}} The most common type involved \textit{functional \acp{UCA}}, where inadequate control resulted from a malfunction or dysfunction of the controller.
+For example, in \textit{C2.SB2}, the insulin pump in the artificial pancreas failed to release the required amount of insulin at a given time.
+Similarly, in \textit{C1.SB3}, an incorrect alarm from the early alert system could negatively influence a physician’s decision-making.
+These \acp{UCA} were primarily associated with performance-related and safety-critical losses.

-\paragraph{\acp{UCA} from poor design decision-making or misuse} Another type of \ac{UCA} included cases of \textit{poor design decision-making or misuse} of an \ac{AI} system by expert(s), system developers or user(s).
-For example, in \textit{C3.SD2}, the model developers could select an improper filter threshold which could lead to the inclusion of certain harmful prompts as the input or generation of harmful images.
-In \textit{C1.SD1}, the data processing team could select incorrect clinical variables as feature variables that have information about clinical suspicions of late-onset sepsis.
+\textbf{\acp{UCA} from poor design decision-making or misuse} A second type of \acp{UCA} stemmed from \textit{poor design decisions or misuse} by experts, system developers, or users.
+For instance, in \textit{C3.SB2}, model developers could select an inappropriate safety filter threshold, enabling harmful prompts or image outputs.
+In \textit{C1.SB1}, the data processing team could select incorrect clinical variables as features, leading to misleading model behavior.
+These \acp{UCA} highlight how design-time decisions can render otherwise correct control actions unsafe in context.

-\paragraph{\acp{UCA} from communication/coordination} The last type of \ac{UCA}s from our analysis are cases including \textit{inadequate organizational coordination and lack of or miscommunications}.
-For instance, the model developers might have received the wrong set of safety requirements for a model or they do not have sufficient time to address them before their launch timeline (\textit{C3.SD2}).
+\textbf{\acp{UCA} from communication/coordination} The final type of \acp{UCA} involved \textit{inadequate organizational coordination or miscommunication}.
+For example, model developers might receive incomplete or incorrect safety requirements, or lack sufficient time to address them before deployment deadlines (\textit{C3.SB2}).
+In these cases, unsafe control actions emerged not from technical failure, but from misaligned processes and constraints across teams.